rhysd/git-brws/README.md

 ## Customization

-You can customize behavior of this command with environment variables.
+Some environment variables are available to customize behavior of `git-brws`.

 | Variable | Description |
 |----------|-------------|